-In Section~\ref{s-con} we show that our results for the {\sc Induced Disjoint Paths} problem for claw-free graphs are best possible in the following ways.
-First, we show that the {\sc Induced Disjoint Paths} problem does not allow a polynomial kernel even for line graphs, unless \NP\ $\subseteq$\ co\NP$/$poly.
-Second, we observe that a result from Derhy and Picouleau~\cite{derhy2009} immediately implies that {\sc $2$-Induced Disjoint-Paths} is \NP-complete on $K_{1,4}$-free graphs (graphs where no vertex has four pairwise nonadjacent neighbors).
+In Section~\ref{s-con} we also show that our results for the {\sc Induced Disjoint Paths} problem for claw-free graphs are best possible in the following ways.
+First, we show that the problem does not allow a polynomial kernel even for line graphs, unless \NP\ $\subseteq$\ co\NP$/$poly.
+Second, we observe that a result from Derhy and Picouleau~\cite{derhy2009} immediately implies that {\sc $2$-Induced Disjoint-Paths} is \NP-complete on $K_{1,4}$-free graphs (graphs in which no vertex has four pairwise nonadjacent neighbors).
 We also state some related open problems in this section.